 - Organ puncture that can lead to organ damage, infection, or death.

-Misdiagnoses, Missed Diagnoses, and Wrong Diagnoses Can Also Qaulify as Medical Malpractice
+Misdiagnoses, Missed Diagnoses, and Wrong Diagnoses Can Also Qualify as Medical Malpractice

 It is imperative that your doctor correctly diagnoses your conditions, illnesses, and diseases.
-A failure to diagnose disease or a delay in treating a disease can lead to permanent damage, pain and suffering, the escalation of your illness, and even death.
-Although some rare diseases may be hard to pinpoint, doctors can be negligent in their diagnosis if they ignore or overlook symptoms, fail to conduct common diagnostic tests, or misread test results.
+A failure to diagnose a disease or a delay in treating a disease can lead to permanent damage, pain and suffering, the escalation of your illness, and even death.
+According to our Rancho Cucamonga medical malpractice attorney, while some rare diseases may be hard to pinpoint, doctors can be negligent in their diagnosis if they ignore or overlook symptoms, fail to conduct common diagnostic tests, or misread test results.

 - Heart attacks are often misdiagnosed as chest pains or heartburn by emergency room doctors, especially in the case of female heart attack victims who may have less traditional symptoms than males.